Network Licensing

 4.Save this license file onto the server

 Note: When upgrading FreeFlyer to a newer version, be sure to use the newest version of lmgrd.exe or lmadmin.exe (License Server Manager) and freeflyr.exe (vendor daemon).
 Older versions of these files may not work with newer versions of FreeFlyer.
-These files are available with each release of FreeFlyer in the 'Extras\Network Licensing' folder.
+These files are available on the Downloads page of the FreeFlyer website within the Miscellaneous Network_Licensing folder.

 Virtual Machines